 Challenges also come with supporting multiple device types.
 IT now has many more endpoints to manage, sometimes exceeding the number of desktops.
 If the devices contain personal information, management becomes even more complex.
 Even if an organization plans to implement an enterprise mobile management platform, IT must still make certain that all implemented devices can work with that software.

-IT teams must also ensure that back-end systems are adequate enough to handle the additional workloads that come with mobile devices and that those devices and their apps can integrate with the back-end systems.
+IT teams must also ensure back-end systems are able to handle the additional workloads that come with mobile devices, and that those devices and their apps can integrate with the back-end systems.
 In fact, system integration is often one of the greatest challenges that organizations face when mobilizing their workforces, especially when it comes to legacy systems that don't support today's open standards.

-Organizations must also consider compliance and industry regulations when mobilizing their workforces.
-For example, an IT team might need to ensure that implementing the devices doesn't result in violating standards such as the Health Insurance Portability and Accountability Act or PCI DSS.
+Additionally, organizations must consider compliance and industry regulations when mobilizing their workforces.
+For example, an IT team might need to ensure implementing the devices doesn't result in violating standards such as HIPAA or PCI DSS.

-IT teams must also take into account the carrier service plans that go with implementing mobile devices.
-Some plans might limit the number of calls or texts or the amount of used data.
+IT teams must take into account the carrier service plans that go with implementing mobile devices.
+Some plans might limit the number of calls or texts, or the amount of used data.
 There might also be regional restrictions, such as traveling out of the country or calling another country.
-IT might need to put a system into place for monitoring and controlling usage, or for being able to shut down devices that are lost, stolen or misplaced.
+IT might need to put a system in place for monitoring and controlling usage, or for being able to shut down devices that are lost, stolen or misplaced.

 There are numerous benefits of mobile devices for employees in diverse business roles.

 Consider account managers who work directly with clients.
-With the right mobile devices, account managers can perform numerous tasks without have to return to their offices, such as the following:
+With the right mobile devices, account managers can perform numerous tasks without having to return to their offices, such as the following:

 - placing orders;